jayastronomic/tandahq-server-assessment/README.md

 # README

 Hello.
-Welcome To G2 Crowd Team Roster Backend.
-This projet is intended to be used in development mode on a single machine that ports to localhost:
+Welcome To the TandaHQ Backend.
+This project is intended to be used in development mode on a single machine that ports to localhost:

 # How to Get Started